SammyH1994/project/DESIGN.md

 The data from CBS can be downloaded as a CSV file.
 10 files will be downloaded, one for each year (2006-2015).
 This is done since all visualizations will show the data for a chosen year.
 This will make searching through the files for a certain topic for a certain year a bit more efficient.

 The CSV files will be converted to JSON format using python.
-However, since the CSV files that are retrieved from CBS, they will have to be preprocessed manually.
+However, since the CSV files that are retrieved from CBS are not in a format that is easily converted to JSON, they will have to be preprocessed manually.
 When downloaded, there are multiple "header rows" per column, since most values are taken from a topic and one or more subtopics.
 For instance, a part of the downloaded data looks like this:

 |Regionale kerncijfers Nederland|           |                |                                     |
 |---------|-----------|--------------------------------------|-------------------------------------|